AI-native IT operations

 • Sensible defaults; configure in YAML when you need to

-• Vector + plain-English search across every entity
+• Vector search on incidents; plain-English search across every entity

-• AI-drafted postmortems from the timeline, every time
+• I draft the postmortem from the timeline, every time

-• Audit log on every CREATE / UPDATE / DELETE, automatically
+• I log every CREATE / UPDATE / DELETE to the trail, automatically

 Common questions